Warts and verrucas

 Does duct tape work?

 There is conflicting evidence surrounding the use of duct tape as a treatment for warts.
-However, the BBC2 programme Trust Me, I’m a Doctor put this method to the test, and found the majority of volunteers said their warts had become smaller after covering them with duct tape for 28 days.
+However, the BBC2 programme Trust Me, I’m a Doctor put this method to the test, and found the majority of volunteers said their warts had become 25 per cent smaller on average after covering them with duct tape for 28 days (x).

 To try it yourself, simply cut a piece of duct tape that’s the same size as your wart.
 Apply the patch of tape and leave it on for six days (replace with a fresh piece if it falls off).
 On day seven, remove the tape and soak the affected area of skin in warm water.
 While the skin is still soft, use an emery board or pumice stone to file off the dead skin.
 Apply a new patch of duct tape the following day and repeat the entire process three more times.